 I. Introduction

-The Need for the Study on pre-China Documents
+A. The Need for the Study on pre-China Documents

-Pre-China Documents are the foundation of Chinese culture
+Pre-China Documents are the Foundation of Chinese Culture

 The term pre-China is commonly called pre-Qin among Chinese scholars.
-The word "China" is a western name given for Qin from its similar accent.
-According to Chinese history study, Qin is the first dynasty (221-206 BC) that unified all states into one nation in history.
+The word "China" is a Western name given for Qin from its similar pronunciation.
+According to study of Chinese history study, Qin is the first dynasty (221-206 BC) that unified all states into one nation in history.
 Hence, the term pre-Qin literally refers to the period of history before 221 BC.

-However, before around seventh century BC, there is no bamboo strip or any paper-like lengthy documents—all archeologists could find are just pieces or sets of characters on bronzes or bones.
-Therefore, the term pre-China documents or pre-China scripture actually refer to a narrow period of time during the Spring-Autumn and Warring State (770BC—221BC).
+However, before around the seventh century BC, there is no bamboo strip or any paper-like lengthy documents—all that archeologists could find are just pieces or sets of characters on bronze plates or bones.
+Therefore, the term pre-China documents or pre-China Scripture actually refer to a narrow period of time during the Spring-Autumn and Warring State (770BC—221BC).

 The term pre-Qin appeared for a long time in history.
 It can be traced back to the first century AD in the book of HanShu 汉书.
-It plays a vital role in Chinese culture study.
-History has proved that Qin is the right boundary to divide Chinese culture and history.
-Notably, it is this line that the pre-China documents can clearly and permanently distinguish its characteristics from Buddhism no matter how people twist it up.
+It plays a vital role in the sudy of Chinese culture study.
+History has proved that the common use of Qin is the right boundary to divide the study of Chinese culture and history.
+Notably, it is this historical line that the pre-China documents can clearly and permanently distinguish the culture and religion of China characteristics from Buddhism no matter how people twist it up.

-After the beginning of Qin dynasty, although the accumulated documents are piled up like a mountain, essentially, there is nothing new in it.
-All of them are circular repetition or mutation with different styles.
-None of them ever surpassed the scope out of pre-Qin documents or could ever deny and replace it.
-It is succinct to state that "Pre-China scripture is the origin of the living water of the Chinese thoughts and culture."[1]
+After the beginning of the Qin dynasty, although the accumulated documents are piled up like a mountain, essentially, there is nothing new in them.
+All of them are a circular repetition or mutation with different styles.
+None of them have ever surpassed the scope out of the teaching in the pre-Qin documents, or could ever refute and replace them.
+It is accurate to state that "Pre-China Scripture is the origin of the living water of the Chinese thoughts and culture."[1]
 Any missionary who needs to understand Chinese culture or Chinese people needs to know the pre-China documents.

-Pre-Qin Documents are powerful.
+Pre-Qin Documents are Powerful

 Many people, including the Chinese people themselves, do not realize how powerful pre-Qin documents are.
 After they suddenly emerged in history, they soon became the solid foundation of the culture.
 Since then, they have never ever been removed or replaced or even shacked by others.

-According to Chinese history, there were many foreign tribes ever invaded China, but all of them were either assimilated or perished very soon.
+According to Chinese history, there were many foreign tribes who invaded China, but all of them were either assimilated or perished very quickly.
 For example, China was once conquered by the foreign Mongolian emperor Genghis Khan (1162–1227).
 But soon, the ruler's Mongolian language and culture were replaced by local Chinese.
 The Mongolian people were assimilated to become Chinese people.
 A state established by an alien Mongolian empire became part of a native dynasty of China, called the Yuan dynasty (1271–1368 AD).
 The trace of Mongolian scripts can hardly be found in China today.

-From the Nestorian Stele found in XiAn, it shows that Nestorianism ever spread into China in 635 AD.
-However, if the western missionary did not discover the stale in 1623, Chinese people would never know that the Gospel already had ever actively visited China before—there is no other trace left for today.
+The Nestorian Stele found in XiAn shows that Nestorianism ever spread into China in 635 AD.
+However, if the Western missionary did not discover the stele in 1623, the Chinese people would never know that the gospel already had ever actively visited China before when?—there is no other trace left for today.

 Buddhism was the only foreign culture that survived in China.
-However, the price is that the inner core of original faith has to be modified and replaced by Chinese compatible culture and became what is called the Chinese-Buddhism today, which is quite different from its original Indian Buddhism.
+However, the price is that the inner core of original Chinese faith had to be modified and replaced by Chinese compatible culture and became what is called the Chinese-Buddhism today, which is quite different from its original Indian Buddhism.